Absolution: Funeral Rites

-Let us pray.
-God, to Whom it is proper is always to have mercy and to spare, we humbly entreat You for the soul of Your servant N., whom You have commanded today to go forth from this world: that You would not deliver him (her) into the hands of the enemy, nor forget him (her) forever, but command him (her) to be taken up by the holy Angels, and to be led to our homeland of paradise, so that since he (she) had believed and hoped in You, he (she) may not undergo the pains of hell, but may possess eternal joys.
-Through our Lord Jesus Christ, Thy Son, Who lives and reigns with You in the unity of the Holy Spirit, God, forever and ever.
-Amen.

 When the body is a not present, a different absolution prayer used is:

-Let us pray.
-Absolve, we ask, O Lord, the soul of Your servant N., so that dead to the world he (she) live for You: and whatever through the frailty of the flesh he (she) committed through human interaction, wipe away by the forgiveness of Your most merciful piety.
-Through Christ our Lord.
-Amen.

 Non-sacramental absolutions

 Prayers of absolution with various prescribed wordings may also be offered by priests to groups of people outside of a mass.

 Each Nocturn of the Office of Matins of the pre-Liturgy of the Hours Roman Breviary contains a short absolution the prescribed psalm.

 Eastern Catholic Churches

 The Catholic Church also includes twenty-three Eastern Catholic Churches sui iuris, which are in union with the Latin Catholic Church but retain their own distinct rites and customs, among which are included prayers of absolution.

 Byzantine Catholic Churches

 The Byzantine Rite derives originally from Antioch but developed in the city of Constantinople and then spread to the Slavic lands.

 Ruthenian Greek Catholic Church

 In the Ruthenian Church, the priest places his epitrachilion (stole) over the penitent's head and imposes his hands, while saying the prayer of absolution: